MDSplus/Documentation/docs/reference/mdstcl.md

 Recovers wasted space in the tree's datafile.

 * As data is written to a tree, if the record is greater than 16 bytes in length, it is appended to the end of the tree's datafile.
 When the data in a node is modified, unless the size of the data is exactly the same length as was previously stored, the new data is appended at the end of the datafile.
 The previous data continues to occupy its original space in the datafile but will not be reused.
 The `clean` command can be used to recover this wasted space.
-* When the `clean` command is issued, the datafile is recreated by reading in the current data for each node and writing it to the new datafile thus discarding the orphaned data in the file.
+* When the `clean` command is issued, the datafile is recreated by reading in the current data for each node and writing it to the new datafile, thus discarding the orphaned data in the file.
 * The `clean` command is similar to the `compress` command except the `compress` command will also employ data compression on the data records, often drastically reducing the file size if the nodes were not set to be compressed on put.
 * Since both the `clean` and `compress` command create new datafiles, it is recommended that they only be used when there is unlikely to be any other write activity on the tree.
 * **Note**: The shot number may be expressed as a TDI expression.
 For example, `clean cmod/shot="current_shot(""cmod"")-1"`